saritmaitra/PowerBI/README.md

 - YTD Total Sales by Color: Present the contribution of various car colors to the YTD total sales through a pie chart.
 - YTD Cars Sold by Dealer Region: Showcase the YTD sales data based on different dealer regions using a map chart to visualize the sales distribution geographically.
 - Company-Wise Sales Trend in Grid Form: Provide a tabular grid that displays the sales trend for each company.
 The grid should showcase the company name along with their YTD sales figures.
-- Details Grid Showing All Car Sales Information: Create a detailed grid that presents all relevant information for each car sale, including car model, body style, color, sales amount, dealer region, date, etc.
+- Details Grid Showing All Car Sales Information: Create a detailed grid that presents all relevant information for each car sales, including car model, body style, color, sales amount, dealer region, date, etc.